 - tingling in the lips or around the mouth

-These signs indicate a potentially mild case of hypoglycemia; however, they still require immediate attention before they lead to dangerously low blood sugar.
-People who have low blood sugar levels are advised to consume 15 grams of a fast digesting carbohydrate, such as glucose tablets or a high-sugar food immediately.
+These signs indicate a mild or moderate case of hypoglycemia.
+However, they still require immediate attention so they don’t lead to dangerously low blood sugar.
+People who have low blood sugar levels should eat 15 grams of a fast digesting carbohydrate, such as glucose tablets or a high-sugar food.
 High-glucose foods include:

 - fruit juice

-Your symptoms should improve within 15 minutes.
-If they don’t, or if a test shows your levels are still low, repeat the above steps until your blood sugar is above 70 mg/dL.
-If your symptoms still don’t improve, seek medical help immediately.
-Be sure to eat a meal after treating a low blood sugar reaction.
+Your symptoms should improve within 15 minutes of eating.
+If they don’t, or if a test shows your levels are still low, repeat the steps above until your blood sugar level is above 70 mg/dL.
+If your symptoms still don’t improve after three treatments, seek medical help immediately.
+Also, be sure to eat a meal after treating a low blood sugar reaction.

 More severe symptoms of hypoglycemia, sometimes referred to as diabetic shock or insulin shock, include: